-If you haven’t written your KSA (Knowledge, Skills, and Abilities) statements, now is a good time.
+If you haven’t written your KSA (knowledge, skills, and abilities) statements, now is a good time.
 This is a written narrative summarizing the attributes that qualify you for a given position.
-KSAs are required for any job in the federal government, and for many government positions at the state and municipal levels.
-If you plan on seeking a civilian role in government or public service, take steps to prepare your KSAs in a way that best represents your strengths and virtues.
+KSAs are required for any job in the federal government and for many government positions at the state and municipal levels.

-Many of the jobs that you apply for—including all jobs in the federal government—will outline specific KSAs that apply to the vacancy.
 You’ll need to customize your KSAs to match the requirements for each vacancy.
-However, you can get started now by creating a single authoritative KSA statement that can be adapted to each application.
-This strategy can also help you hone in on your most marketable attributes and, consequently, narrow down your search for a suitable career path.
+To get started, create a single authoritative KSA statement that can be adapted to each application.
+This strategy can also help you hone in on your most marketable attributes and narrow down your career search.The

-The Military Skills Translator is a good portal for exploring career avenues based on your unique background and experience.
-This tool allows you to enter information regarding your branch of service and your military rank in order to determine the civilian jobs for which you might best be suited.
+Military Skills Translator is a good portal for exploring career options based on your experience.
+This tool allows you to enter your branch of service and your military rank to determine the civilian jobs for which you might be best suited.

 Getting Career and Employment Support

-Fortunately, the Military, Department of Veterans Affairs, the Department of Defense and a host of other public and non-profit groups have programs aimed at helping veterans target, find, prepare for, and maintain employment.
-Get help creating your resume, preparing for interviews, managing service-related challenges and more by exploring the agencies and outlets below.
+Fortunately, the Military, Department of Veterans Affairs, the Department of Defense, and a host of other public and non-profit groups offer programs aimed at helping veterans find, apply for, and keep employment.
+You can get help creating your resume, preparing for interviews, and managing service-related challenges by exploring the agencies and outlets below.

 Make use of as many of these services and resources as you need to on your path to a sustainable career.

-Veterans.com is a valuable stop on your way to post-military employment, a portal that points directly to a range of employment opportunities with industries and organizations that show preference to veteran hires, as well as a host of other employment support resources.
+- Veterans.com is a portal that points directly to a range of employment opportunities with industries and organizations that show preference to veteran hires.
+It also offers a host of other employment support resources.

-My Next Move is a resource aimed at helping you search for job opportunities based on keywords, industries, or your own military experiences.
+- My Next Move helps you search for job opportunities based on keywords, industries, or your own military experience.

-The Vocational Rehabilitation and Employment (VR&E) program provides employment support for veterans and is particularly beneficial to those who are ill, injured, or otherwise have service-related challenges that impact employment options.
+- The Vocational Readiness and Employment (VR&E) program provides employment support for veterans.
+It is particularly beneficial for those who are ill, injured, or have service-related challenges that impact employment options.

 Managing Service-Related Challenges

-As a veteran, you command a set of skills that make you valuable to prospective employers.
-Be sure that you take all the appropriate steps to hone, display, and improve these skills as you work towards a great career in the civilian sector.
+As a veteran, you already command a set of skills that make you valuable to prospective employers.
+If you take all the appropriate steps to hone, display, and improve these skills, you can build a successful career in the civilian sector.